 If you're looking for the all-star of magnesium for bladder health, magnesium glycinate is it.
 This form is bound to glycine, an amino acid known for its calming properties.
 This combination makes it incredibly easy for your body to absorb and very gentle on your stomach, which is great news if other supplements have given you trouble.
 Magnesium glycinate works by helping to relax the smooth muscles of the bladder wall.
 This action can reduce those sudden, urgent spasms that send you running for the bathroom.
 It also helps quiet the nerve impulses that trigger those contractions in the first place, giving you a greater sense of control.

-Magnesium Citrate: Aiding Digestion and Bladder
+Magnesium Citrate: A Double Win for Digestion and Bladder Health

 Magnesium citrate is another effective and well-absorbed option.
 It's bound with citric acid, which is found naturally in citrus fruits.
 While it's also great for relaxing bladder muscles, it has a well-known secondary benefit: it helps get your bowels moving.
 This might not sound related to your bladder, but constipation is a common problem that puts extra pressure on the bladder, making OAB symptoms worse.
 By promoting regularity, magnesium citrate can indirectly relieve some of that pressure.
 If you struggle with both constipation and an overactive bladder, this form could be a great two-for-one solution for you.

-Magnesium Malate: Supporting Your Pelvic Floor
+Magnesium Malate: For Energy and Pelvic Floor Support

 Magnesium malate is created by combining magnesium with malic acid, an acid that plays a role in your body's energy production.
 This form is particularly good at addressing muscle tension and fatigue.
 For women with OAB, this is important because an overactive bladder is often linked to a tight or tense pelvic floor.
 Magnesium malate can help ease that muscular tension, not just in the bladder itself but in the surrounding pelvic muscles that support it.
 By relaxing this entire area, it can lead to fewer bladder contractions and a calmer urinary system overall.
 It's a fantastic choice if you also experience muscle soreness.